 This course is designed for pupils who gained a Grade A or B (or occasionally C) at National 5 History.
 The course is made up of three 40 hour Units and 40 hours of flexible time.

-The 3 courses are:
+The units are:

 The Advanced Higher History course allows pupils to build on the skills they have learned at Higher.
 It gives them the opportunity to study in depth a vital and interesting area of History and encourages the student to openly debate, discuss and evaluate many different historical viewpoints.